dojo/docs/dojox/mobile/IconMenu.rst

 Introduction
 ============

-The dojox.mobile.IconMenu widget displays a pop-up menu just like iPhone's call options menu that is shown while you are on a call.
-Each menu item must be :ref:`dojox.mobile.IconMenuItem <dojox/mobile/IconMenuItem>`.
+The dojox/mobile/IconMenu widget displays a pop-up menu just like iPhone's call options menu that is shown while you are on a call.
+Each menu item must be :ref:`dojox/mobile/IconMenuItem <dojox/mobile/IconMenuItem>`.

 .. image :: IconMenu.png